 Whether it’s your granny’s vase or pristine figurine collection, think how you would feel if anything was damaged.

-Pack them carefully, clearly labeled fragile, and consider taking anything precious with you, not in the removal van.
+Pack them carefully, clearly labelled fragile, and consider taking anything precious with you, not in the removal truck.

 You have contents insurance, but have you told the insurance company of your new address?
 A different postcode, locks or alarm system may make your policy invalid.